smartcar/ios-sdk/README.md

 The SmartcarAuth iOS SDK makes it easy to integrate with Smartcar Connect from iOS.

-The SDK follows the best practices set out in [OAuth 2.0 for Native Apps](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-06) including using _SFSafariViewController_, _SFAuthenticationSession_, or _ASWebAuthenticationSession_ depending on iOS version for the authorization request. _UIWebView_ is explicitly not supported due to usability and security reasons.
+The SDK follows the best practices set out in [OAuth 2.0 for Native Apps](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-06).

 ## Requirements

-SmartcarAuth supports iOS 10 and above.
+SmartcarAuth supports iOS 13 and above.

-iOS 10 uses the in-app browser tab pattern (via _SFSafariViewController_), iOS 11 presents the authentication webpage in Safari using _SFAuthenticationSession_, and iOS 12 and above uses a secure embedded webview (via _ASWebAuthenticationSession_).
+Smartcar Connect is presented in a webview in your application using the Smartcar iOS SDK.

 ## Installation